paragkapoorcs/pk1/automation/05_Composer_Enviornment/readme.md

 # Terraform Google Composer

 This module makes it easy to create a Cloud Composer Environment.
-As the module develops, this README should be updated.

 The resources/services/activations/deletions that this module creates/triggers are:

-- Create a GCP Composer Environment
+Create a GCP Composer Environment

 ## Usage